magnuhag/Projects/NeuralNetwork/README.md

 The network is currently under development, and you (the reader) may wish to keep that in mind.
 Several problems are currently known:

-  -Divide by zero error can occurr when calculating gradients and/ or Jacobians.
+  -Divide by zero error can (very dependent upon architecture of network) occurr when calculating gradients and/ or Jacobians.

+  -There is something wrong with the evaluation of the loss function.
+This is currently being fixed.

-  -An attempt will be made to implement automatic differentiation directly, instead of indirectly; this is already done with Autograd, and is phenomenally inefficient
+  -An attempt will be made to implement automatic differentiation directly instead of indirectly; this is already done with Autograd, and is phenomenally inefficient

   -Bad (no) handling of exploding and vanishing gradients.

   -Bad formatting and sometimes "non-Pythonic" code.
-Deal with it.
+I'm in the process of learning PEP 8 OK?

   -The use of lists as "tensors".
 I do not like it.